Saskatoon police searching for 2 people after man stabbed numerous times - Saskatoon | Globalnews.ca

 READ MORE: Woman unlawfully confined, assaulted in basement of Saskatoon home

-The man was found suffering from multiple stab wounds.
-He was taken by EMS to hospital in serious condition.
+Emergency personnel found the man suffering from multiple stab wounds.
+He was rushed to hospital by paramedics in serious condition.

-One of them is described as a man around six-foot-two, wearing black clothing.
+One of them is described as an African-American man, around six-foot-two and wearing black clothing.

-The other is described as a woman, five-feet tall and wearing a burgundy coat.
+The other is described as a thin woman, five-feet tall who was wearing a burgundy coat.

 READ MORE: Loss prevention officer assaulted by shoplifters at Saskatoon business

-Note: UPDATE: Police have updated the condition of the man and the description of the suspects.